ipnpsychedelics/ipnpsychedelics.github.io/README.md

 - encourage a more nuanced public discourse about the science of psychedelics
 - establish rigorous research trials at member universities
 - further drug decriminalization efforts in service of furthering responsible psychedelics research
-- cultivate mentorship between and amongst students and professiona
+- cultivate mentorship between and amongst students and professionals

 ## Featured Event:
 #### [Intercollegiate Psychedelics Summit (IPS) 2020](https://paradiseinstitute.org): The Convergnece: co-creating the future <br/>